mikepenz/Android-Iconics/README.md

 #Credits
 - [Joan Zapata](https://github.com/JoanZapata) He is the creator of [Android-Iconify](https://github.com/JoanZapata/android-iconify) which gave me the idea of this project.
-It implements some really great concepts, and i only tried to improve them and give it some more flexibility.
+Some core concepts and ideas were reused, but everything is written from scratch.

 #Developed By